 About Undergraduate Programs

-The Department of History’s undergraduate program includes a wide range of courses spanning from Roman architecture to queer marriage, Renaissance magic to contemporary environmental conflicts, and from residential schools to drug wars.
+The Department of History’s undergraduate program includes a wide range of courses from Roman architecture to queer marriage, medieval magic to contemporary environmental conflicts, and from residential schools to drug wars.
+These reflect the diverse research programs of our faculty.
+We want to take you along with us as we explore the past and as you develop your own research focus.

-Our small seminar model allows students to have the opportunity to work directly with our award winning faculty and the impact of this approach can be seen in our alumni’s success in government, education, research, museums, administration, and business.
+Our small seminar model in our third- and fourth- year classes will allow you to work directly with faculty.
+Throughout the program we will help you to develop your own research focus and to engage directly in the experience of being a historian.
+The impact of this approach can be seen in our alumni’s success in government, education, research, museums, administration, and business.

 Signature Teaching Areas